-How to Build a Chicken Coop in 4 Easy Steps
+How to Build a Chicken Coop [2nd Edition]

 Special Deal: The Main Reason We Fence in the Chickens!

-Did you know that for each chicken you should have at least 4 sq. ft.?
-So if you’re planning to get started with 5 chickens in your coop, then you should have at least 20 sq. ft. of space.
-That being said, it’s very important that you plan on how many chickens you are going to have.
-I’m sure you wouldn’t want them to be all cramped up, right?
-Plan this first and make the ideal dimension for your coop.
+For every chicken you have, you’re going to need an area of at least 4 sq ft to keep it from being cramped.
+That’s why it’s an important step to know how many chickens you are going to have.
+Plan this first and then make the ideal dimension for your coop.
 It’s also recommended to make it a little bigger than the recommended space required for each chicken.

-Planning is a vital component in building your chicken coop.
+Planning is a vital component of building a chicken coop.
 Remember, you’re building a home for your chickens and the main goal is to keep them safe and comfortable.
 Pay attention to different chicken coop designs and their purpose.
 For example, an A-frame chicken coop is faster to build and best for raising 2-3 chickens.

-Chicken wire mesh is the ideal material you can use to cover the outer portion of your coop.
+Chicken wire mesh is the ideal material to cover the outer portion of your coop.
 For the locks, since you have to consider that chickens are easy prey, choose one that won’t be easily flicked open.
-I’m sure you don’t want any unwanted visitors in your coop.

 Have you noticed how chickens usually sleep?
 They’re more comfortable when they are perched.
 Offer enough space for this so they don’t get too cramped.